munificent/craftinginterpreters/book/classes.md

 could have defined a *function* with that name.
 In that case, there *is* no `this` to return.
 To avoid *that* weird edge case, we'll directly store whether the LoxFunction represents an initializer method.
-That means we need to go back and fix the few places where we create LoxFunctions:
+That means we need to go back and fix the few places where we create LoxFunctions.

 ^code construct-function (1 before, 1 after)

 For actual function declarations, `isInitializer` is always false.
-For methods, we check the name:
+For methods, we check the name.

 ^code interpreter-method-initializer (1 before, 1 after)

-And then in `bind()` where we create the closure that binds `this` to a method, we pass along the original method's value:
+And then in `bind()` where we create the closure that binds `this` to a method, we pass along the original method's value.

 ^code lox-function-bind-with-initializer (1 before, 1 after)